- Transfer Credit

 How can I drop a class?

-- After the 4th Friday though 5pm on the 10th Friday, students must submit all drop requests in writing to the Academic Advisor.
+- After the 4th Friday through 5pm on the 10th Friday, students must submit all drop requests (for full-term courses) in writing to the Academic Advisor.
 All requests must be submitted from your OSU email or in person.
-The ‘Drop Request’ form is located on the CEG website Curriculum & Forms section.
 Please note that students who drop a course after the 4th Friday will receive a ‘W’ for the course on their transcript to show that the student attempted and withdrew from the course.
 A 'W' is not calculated with your GPA.

 - Any student requesting to drop a course after the 10th Friday must petition the College of Engineering.
 Only students with documented extenuating circumstances will have their petitions considered by the COE Committee.
 Please contact the Advising Office for the petition forms.